ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-jaeger-and-elastic-the-stack.md

 better decisions using the numbers.
 The code generates business value when it continuously runs in production.
 Therefore, it is imperative to continuously measure the code in production.

-In order to support Prometheus as the metrics reporter, an HTTP endpoint starts with the context of `/metrics` in default port 9797 when starting the Ballerina service.
+To support Prometheus as the metrics reporter, an HTTP endpoint starts with the context of `/metrics` in default port 9797 when starting the Ballerina service.

 ### Configuring Advanced Metrics for Ballerina